thebitspud/BuildProject/README.md

 # BuildProject
-Our team's project for LHD Build Day (we don't know what we're doing yet uwu)
+Our team's project for LHD Build Day (we don't know what we're doing uwu)